-Cassity Jones, the founder of the company now known as Cassity Jones, Inc., began selling lumber and building material from a leased facility in Carthage, Texas in 1950.
-Prior to opening that first store, he and his brother Thomas were in the home building business, the wholesale grocery business and the truck and tractor business.
+Cassity Jones, the founder of the company now known as Cassity Jones Lumber, began selling lumber and building material from a leased facility in Carthage, Texas in 1950.
+Before opening that first store, he and his brother Thomas were in the home building business, the wholesale grocery business and the truck and tractor business.

 In 1988, Cassity sold his interest in Cassity Jones Lumber to his children, but remained heavily involved in the business by serving as chairman of the board and spearheading special projects.